ros2/ros2_documentation/source/Contact.rst

 ------------------

 Need help troubleshooting your system?
-First, search `Robotics Stack Exchange <https://robotics.stackexchange.com/>`__ to see if others have had similar issues, and if their solution works for you.
+First, search `Robotics Stack Exchange <https://robotics.stackexchange.com/>`__ to see if others have had similar problems, and if their solution works for you.

 If not, ask a new question on `Robotics Stack Exchange <https://robotics.stackexchange.com/>`__.
-Make sure to add tags, at the very least the ``ros2`` tag and the distro version you are running, e.g. ``{DISTRO}``.
+Make sure to add tags, at the very least the ``ros`` tag and the distro version you are running, e.g. ``{DISTRO}``.
-If your question is related to the documentation, add a tag like ``docs``, or more specifically, ``tutorials``.
+If your question relates to the documentation, add a ``docs`` tag.make You can also add a tag for the relevant documentation area, for example, ``tutorials`` or ``concepts``.

-Please don't contact the developers/maintainers directly.
+The community can't benefit from private answers and questions.
-The community can't see question or answer(s) not asked or answered publicly.
+Keep your questions out in the public to help others with solving their problems.
 Open Source development works best when the entire community participates in discussions and helps to answer questions.
 It's better to send all questions to `Robotics Stack Exchange <https://robotics.stackexchange.com/>`__ and report all issues to the issue tracker.